Verwood UK - History

 THE POLITICAL SLOT.

-For a lot more information about the infamous skullduggery that went on under the Beeching and Marples axe then visit http://www.bilderberg.org/railways.htm and you may be as appalled as I was at the conflicts of interest etc. It is only by good luck that we have any Railways at all today.
+For more information about the infamous skullduggery that went on under the Beeching and Marples axe then visit https://www.bilderberg.org/railways.htm and you may be as appalled as I was at the conflicts of interest etc. It is only by good luck that we have any Railways at all today.
 What happened to most of our Trams for instance?
 Blackpool being an exception to this.
+In recent years more towns have built new tramways as a convenient and greener solution.

 It is unfortunate that it would now be prohibitively expensive (and not necessarily desirable) to open closed lines, as they were destroyed, not just closed.
-Some successful re-use has been made of the old lines, particularly in Manchester and Newcastle.
-In addition some railways have reopened as tourist attractions, like the local Swanage Railway. .
+Some successful re-use has been made of the old lines, particularly in Manchester and Newcastle where they have become tramways.
+In addition some railways have reopened as tourist attractions, like the local Swanage Railway.
 The recent announcement that some of the Railway bottlenecks will be removed is to be welcomed.